chadmed/asahi-overlay/README.md

 devices.

 ## Installing this overlay
-If you used my installer script (coming soon), you should not need to do anything.
+If you used [asahi-gentoosupport](https://github.com/chadmed/asahi-gentoosupport), you should not need to do anything.
 That script sets up this repo automatically.
 For all other users:

 1. Go clone asahi-gentoosupport.